On the isomorphism of tensor powers of ergodic flows

 \section{Abstract}

 { The following question due to Thouvenot is well-known in ergodic theory.
-Let $S$ and $T$ be automorphisms of a probability space and $ S \times S $ be isomorphic to $T \times T $.
+Let $S$ and $T$ be automorphisms of a probability space and $ S \otimes S $ be isomorphic to $T \otimes T $.
 Will $ S $ and $ T $ be isomorphic?
-Our note contains a simple answer to this question and a generalization of Kulaga's result on the corresponding isomorphism of some flows.
-We show that the isomorphism of weakly mixing flows $ S_t \times S_t $ and $ T_t \times T_t $ implies the isomorphism of the flows $S_t$ and $T_t$, if the latter has an integral weak limit.}
+Our note contains a simple answer to this question and a generalization of Kulaga's result on the corresponding isomorphism within a class of flows.
+We show that the isomorphism of weakly mixing flows $ S_t \otimes S_t $ and $ T_t \otimes T_t $ implies the isomorphism of the flows $S_t$ and $T_t$, if one of them has an integral weak limit.}